swagger-api/swagger-node/docs/cli.md

 #### <a name="start"></a>swagger project start [options] [directory]

-Starts the swagger-node project in the current (or specified) directory.
+Starts the Swagger project in the current (or specified) directory.
 The server automatically restarts when you make changes to the project.
 You can also force a restart by typing `rs` on the server command line.

 Options: